 In our opinion, a fee-only model ensures that there is no conflict of interest and the product recommendations are unbiased.
 They reflect the actual needs of the client.
 Whereas with commissions, there is always the possibility that the wealth manager may get tempted to recommend an unnecessary product simply for the sake of earning a cut.

-There are other factors as well like whether the wealth management firm is a fiduciary, how many clients it takes up every year, what their experience level is, and how they measure success.
+There are other factors as well, like whether the wealth management firms are fiduciary, how many clients they take up every year, what their experience level is, and how they measure success.
 Get in touch with Pillar Wealth Management to find out how success is measured not only by how much the wealth grows, but also by how much the firm saves its clients in dollar terms.

 The track record of a wealth management firm is established by how well they serve their clients.
 Serving clients is not just achieving a rate of return or understanding the risk profile of the client.
 Check out this complimentary guide on selecting the best wealth management advisors to find out the 7 warning signs that can affect the track record of a wealth management advisor.
 Serving clients well is about helping them successfully achieve their life goals.
 It is about clients achieving financial serenity and having peace of mind no matter what the market is doing.